 Best breakdown car cover for students

 If you've ever broken down without the right cover, you'll know just how much of a nightmarish situation it can be.
-And with breakdown policies coming in at just a few quid a month (if you know where to look!) it really is a no-brainer.
+And with breakdown policies coming in at just a few quid a month (if you know where to look!), getting cover is an absolute no-brainer.

 This guide to breakdown car cover for students reveals everything you need to know about choosing the right kind of policy, as well as some great tips for saving money while you're at it.

 Legally speaking, no, you don't need breakdown cover.
 Unlike car insurance or a driving licence, it's not absolutely necessary to have breakdown cover before you hit the road.

 Although your regular car insurance will cover you if you're in an accident on the road, it won't have your back if your car suddenly decides to pack in when you need it most – like when you're half way along the motorway with no service station or signs of civilisation anywhere.

 In short, although you can officially get away with driving without breakdown cover, we really wouldn't recommend it!